Heat And Humidity Continues This Weekend - WBBJ TV

 Heat And Humidity Continues This Weekend

-It was steamy day across West Tennessee as air temperatures topped 97 to 100°F this afternoon.
-The Heat index, as expected topped 112-115 at times today.
-Unfortunately there were no isolated showers or storms to be found.
-In addition, it looks like the ridge will hold through much of this weekend.
+It looks like the ridge will hold through much of this weekend.
 That means temperatures will be just as warm tomorrow as they were today.
 Highs will be in the upper 90s with Heat Index in the 106-110 range again Saturday Afternoon.

 Thankfully, after this weekend, the main ridge will start to break down.
 That will allow a cold front to drop into the Tennessee Valley early next week and ramp up rain chances.
 Until then we’re stuck in the crock pot for a couple more days.